rjmags1/algorithms-practice/leetcode/539_minimum_time_difference.md

 ```

 ## Notes
-- There are `m = 24 * 60 == 1440` possible unique `timePoints`; if `m < n` there must be a duplicate time in the input with distance `0`.
+- There are `m = 24 * 60 == 1440` possible unique `timePoints`; if `m < n` there must be a duplicate time in the input with distance `0` (pigeonhole principle).
 For any inputs where there are not duplicate times, since the problem only cares about the distance between times as if we were looking at a weird clock with no hours and `1440` minute tick marks (i.e., minimum distance between two points on a circle), we compute `distance` between two times accordingly.